-- 10-1-1 The officials for all interscholastic contests must be on the IHSAA list of approved officials.
-All contests in which unapproved officials are used may be declared "no contest", and schools will be subject to fine and/or suspension. - 10-1-2 Code of Ethics and Background Checks for Officials - a.
+10-1-1 The officials for all interscholastic contests must be on the IHSAA list of approved officials.
+All contests in which unapproved officials are used may be declared "no contest", and schools will be subject to fine and/or suspension.

+10-1-2 Code of Ethics and Background Checks for Officials

+- a.
 The Association reserves the right to suspend or drop from the approved list any official who does not comply with the Code of Ethics for Athletic Officials, whose conduct on or away from the area of competition indicates the official is unfit to serve, or who does not wear the official uniform as prescribed by the Association. - b.
 All officials must pass a criminal background check conducted by the Association upon registering and every year of continued service.
-Officials cannot have been convicted of: - 1.
-A felony involving the use, possession or sale of a controlled substance within the last 10 years.
-The 10-year period of ineligibility to officiate shall commence from the date of suspension from officiating duties or from the date of conviction, whichever occurred first, or - 2.
-A crime involving the use or threatened use of violence against a person within the last 10 years.
-The 10-year period of ineligibility to officiate shall commence from the date of suspension from officiating duties or from the date of conviction, whichever occurred first, or - 3.
-A crime involving a minor child at any time. - c.
-Officials will be suspended during any and all formal investigations. - 10-1-3 A coach may not officiate in varsity games in which students from his/her school may be contestants, except by mutual consent in writing by both coaches prior to the contest. - 10-1-4 The IHSAA will not consider protests of sports officials' contest decisions.
-The correction of any errors will be done in accordance with National Federation rules.
+Officials cannot have been convicted of: - A felony involving the use, possession or sale of a controlled substance within the last 10 years.
+The 10-year period of ineligibility to officiate shall commence from the date of suspension from officiating duties or from the date of conviction, whichever occurred first, or - A crime involving the use or threatened use of violence against a person within the last 10 years.
+The 10-year period of ineligibility to officiate shall commence from the date of suspension from officiating duties or from the date of conviction, whichever occurred first, or c.
+Officials will be suspended during any and all formal investigations.